 The Swiss Code of Obligations contains various rules on restructuring measures, especially for the most popular corporate forms offered by Swiss law, namely the corporation and the limited liability company.
 These measures involve creditors or owners, meaning the company's shareholders or quota holders of a limited liability company.

-The formal procedure, which is court-based and is primarily administrative, is regulated by the Swiss Debt Enforcement and Bankruptcy Act.
-This law mainly regulates the debts enforcement, namely claims in money, and insolvency proceedings against individual and legal entities.
+The Swiss Debt Enforcement and Bankruptcy Act regulates the formal procedure, which is court-based and is primarily administrative.
+This law mainly regulates the debts enforcement, that is claims in money, and insolvency proceedings against individual and legal entities.
 It also establishes the procedure for the composition of guarantees, containing further rules for the composition of procedures and agreements.

 For the financial sector, special rules on bankruptcy are applied and these are included in Swiss banking acts.
-In addition, the Swiss Federal Act on Private International Law contains rules for insolvency and bankruptcy involving cross-border issues.
+Furthermore, the Swiss Federal Act on Private International Law stipulates rules for insolvency and bankruptcy involving cross-border issues.

-Regarding fraudulent bankruptcy or disposition of confiscated assets, the criminal law classifies them as criminal acts.
+According to the criminal law, fraudulent bankruptcy or disposition of confiscated assets are classified as criminal acts.

 Liquidation options for Swiss companies

-Liquidation of a company in Switzerland is usually decided through a resolution of the shareholders' meeting.
-In order for the dissolution procedure to begin, a majority of the shareholders' votes is required, unless the company’s statutory documents mention otherwise.
+The decision to liquidate a company in Switzerland usually occurs through a resolution of the shareholders' meeting.
+In order for the dissolution procedure to begin, a majority of shareholders' votes are required, unless the statutory documents of the company mentions otherwise.

-In order for a limited liability company in Switzerland to be dissolved properly, it must meet certain conditions.
-It can be closed using the articles of association, which, for example, can limit the life of the company, making it dependent on a condition that is no longer applicable.
-In this case, the winding-up procedure must be initiated by a competent corporate body, and not triggered automatically.
+In order for a limited liability company in Switzerland to undergo dissolution properly, it must meet certain conditions.
+Closure may happen using the articles of association, which, for example, can limit the life of the company, making it dependent on a condition that is no longer applicable.
+In this case, the initiation of the winding-up procedure is the responsibility of a competent corporate body, and not triggered automatically.

-If there is no statement of reasons in the constitutive act, then a resolution must be established after a meeting, and this must be notarized publicly.
+If there is no statement of reasons in the constitutive act, then there must be the establishment of a resolution after a meeting, and its notarization should occur publicly.

-Also, legal action for dissolution for good cause can be initiated, this being done through a court order, and only if the shareholders represent at least 10% of the shareholding dissolution request.
+In addition, legal action for dissolution for good cause is possible, by means of a court order, and only if the shareholders represent at least 10% of the shareholding dissolution request.
 Of course, the court may order another solution, if necessary.